The Newspaper Article Fact or Fake

 “The clippings (I saw) were… small articles, one from Camden, N.J.
 They were published about three months after (Myers said) the incident happened.
 I read these articles, and one other about the reporter who was fired.
 They said he was drunk when he wrote these stories.” – Frederick Tracy

-To this date (July/2017) no one has come forward with the exact newspaper and date the article appeared in.
-Not even a copy of the original mailed clipping has appeared anywhere.
+To this date (Nov/2020) no one has come forward with the exact newspaper and date the article appeared in.
+Not even a copy of the originally mailed clipping has appeared anywhere.
+I have personally searched thousands of newspaper pages and have found nothing that resembles the gist of this article

 “Anatomy of a Hoax: The Philadelphia Experiment Fifty Years Later” Pre release copy mailed to me by Jacques Vallée.